Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 For more information about this great feature, check out this article here!

-Since you came so far in this article, I want to give you one more pro tip related to this.
+Since you came so far in this article, I want to give you one more pro tip.

 If the person who uploaded or shared the image somewhere didn't change the filename, there's a way to find their Midjourney Gallery and copy the prompt that they used to create that image!